Congenital Laryngeal Stridor

 What is congenital laryngeal stridor?

-Congenital laryngeal stridor results from a congenital (present at birth) anomaly of the larynx (voice box).
-A weakness in the structures in the larynx, can cause stridor.
-Stridor is a high-pitched sound that is heard best when the child breathes in (inspiration), which indicates a partial obstruction in the upper airways.
+Congenital laryngeal stridor results from a congenital (present at birth) abnormality of the larynx (voice box).
+Stridor is a high-pitched sound that is best heard when the child breathes in.
+This indicates a partial obstruction in the upper airways.

 What causes congenital laryngeal stridor?